JShollaj/AWS-Machine-Learning/AWS Ramp Up Guide.md

   - **Label** = NOT in training; what we are trying to predict.

-  - Types of Visualization:
+  - Types of Visualization for EDA:

+    - Statistics

+    - Scatterplots

+    - Histograms

-    -
+  - Features and target summary: